 Modern lens implants are designed to last your lifetime.
 They are made of materials such as acrylic that do not cause a reaction inside the eye.
 In skilled hands, they reduce the likelihood of scarring of the membrane that holds the implant in position.

-Astigmatism can not be corrected by a standard lens and may require a special toric lens if you wish to avoid blurred distance vision and the need for glasses following your surgery.
-This is analogous to the benefit of having a pair of glasses that is custom made by an optician over an “off the shelf” pair that is not accurate.
+Astigmatism can not be corrected by a standard lens and may require a special, individualised toric lens if you wish to avoid blurred distance vision and the need for glasses following your surgery.
+This is similar to seeing more clearly with a pair of glasses that is made for you by an optician rather than an inaccurate “off the shelf” pair.